 Yes!
 Air–Fryers are perfect for cooking frozen foods.

-You’ll find a complete list of frozen foods that I love in the air fryer downloadable charts listed above.
+You’ll find a complete list of frozen foods I love in the air fryer downloadable charts listed above.

 Here are a few references: